 As a musician on YouTube, you have tons of options to create content.

-If you are into guitars (you probably are, since you clicked on this post) you have the option of creating how-to’s for fellow guitar players that are just starting out.
-For this post, I’ll share how you could create some cool videos about guitar optimisation.
+If you are into guitars (you probably are, since you clicked on this post), you have the option of creating how-to’s for fellow guitar players that are just starting out.
+For this post, I’ll share how you could create some cool videos about guitar optimization.

 1. Guitar Intonation tips

 Many guitar players have problems with their intonation.
 It is not the easiest thing to work on, and there is a high chance that you can do something wrong.